 SECTION 1: The Jupiter Wind Farm

-Environmental Resource Management (ERM) was engaged to undertake a detailed investigation of series of environmental studies originally in accordance with the Director General’s Requirements (DGR) and the NSW Department of Planning and Environment’s (DP&E) Draft Wind Farm Guidelines.
-They later continued their assessment under the revised Secretary’s Environmental Assessment Requirements (SEARs) received in March 2016.
-These studies are an essential component in the preparation of the Environmental Impact Statement (EIS) to be lodged for the Jupiter project.
+An environmental specialist consultant has been undertaking a series of environmental studies in accordance with the Director General’s Requirements (DGR) and the NSW Department of Planning and Environment’s (DP&E) Draft Wind Farm Guidelines.
+These studies are an essential component in the preparation of the Environmental Impact Statement (EIS) to be lodged with the Development Application.

 We are continuing to consult with and inform the community about the progress of the Jupiter Wind Farm, a process that commenced in March 2012.
 We have met with land holders in the area and other stakeholders regularly since this time.
 Five newsletters have been distributed to the community and made available on our website and two community information sessions have been organised so far.
 Regular newsletter updates will continue to form part of the extensive community consultation process.

 The feedback we have been collecting from the community and other stakeholders is being considered throughout the development process and assessment studies.

 Since August 2015, under the direction of the DP&E, the Community Consultative Committee (CCC) meetings have commenced.
 These meetings involve community members, representatives of the local councils and representatives of the project team.
 A number of meetings have been held to date and regular meetings will occur in the future.

 We encourage everyone interested in the project to have their say as part of the consultation process.
 Simply contact one of the CCC members or contact us directly at:

 PO BOX 1681